-A comparison of some of the characteristics of the three protocols is given in Table 4.2.
+A comparison of some of the characteristics of the three protocols is given in Table 8.2.
 These characteristics reflect in some ways the different contexts in which these protocols are applicable.
-RS 232C, one of the oldest and most popular interfaces, is

-Example 1 retrieved for connection-oriented, character mode, asynchronous mmunication over short distances at relatively low data rates.
-A data terminal pically uses an RS 232C interface with a host computer or to a modem to access a eitched/leased circuit.
-The greatest disadvantage of RS 232C interface is its limitation terms of speed and distances.
-A subsequent EIA standard RS 449, together with RS 42A and 423A, has overcome these limitations at the cost of increasing the number of enector pins or circuits.
+RS 232C, one of the oldest and most popular interfaces, is particularly suited for connection-oriented, character mode, asynchronous communication over short distances at relatively low data rates.
+A data terminal ppically uses an RS 232C interface with a host computer or to a modem to access a witched/leased circuit.
+The greatest disadvantage of RS 232C interface is its limitation in terms of speed and distances.
+A subsequent EIA standard RS 449, together with RS 442A and 423A, has overcome these limitations at the cost of increasing the number of connector pins or circuits.

 The X.21 interface is particularly suited for use over digital switched networks.
-It ovides for connection-oriented, full-duplex, synchronised transfer of a stream of bits. uses a fewer number of circuit (up to 8), but provides extensive control of the physical nection, including transmission of address information to the DCE so that an end-tod connection can be established through a switched network.
-As such, it could be used interface with a local DCE, remote DCE through a switched network, or to connect DTEs.
-In the latter case, it may be used, in conjunction with a Network layer tocol, to provide Network layer services to Transport entities in end systems.
-IEEE 2.3 is a standard which covers more than just the Physical layer.
+It provides for connection-oriented, full-duplex, synchronised transfer of a stream of bits.
+It uses a fewer number of circuit (up to 8), but provides extensive control of the physical connection, including transmission of address information to the DCE so that an end-toend connection can be established through a switched network.
+As such, it could be used to interface with a local DCE, remote DCE through a switched network, or to connect two DTEs.
+In the latter case, it may be used, in conjunction with a Network layer protocol, to provide Network layer services to Transport entities in end systems.
+IEEE 802.3 is a standard which covers more than just the Physical layer.

 Characteristics RS 232C X.21 IEEE 802.3

 Connection oriented Yes Yes No

 Date rate Up to 19.2kbps Up to 9600 bps 10 Mbps

 Synchronous Asynchronous (usually) Synchronous Synchronous

 Duplex Full-duplex Full-duplex Half-duplex (Shared medium)

 Encoding scheme NRZ NRZ Manchester

 Connector 25 15 15

-No. of circuit used 9 to 16 6 to 8 9 or 10
+No. Of circuit used 9 to 16 6 to 8 9 or 10

-Table 4.2 Characteristics of Some Physical Layer Protocols
+Table 8.2 Characteristics of Some Physical Layer Protocols

-4.4 Data Link Service
+8.4 Data Link Service